Cuprate/old_book/src/monero/database/pruning.md

 - `1` the height would be `32768`
 - `2` the height would be `65536`

+which is: `numb_of_cycles * 32768`

 #### Part 2:

 ```c++
  (stripe - 1) * CRYPTONOTE_PRUNING_STRIPE_SIZE
 ```

 This gets how many blocks from the start of a cycle until the seeds stripe starts.

 For example if the seeds stripe was:

-- `0` the amount of blocks would be `0`
+- `1` the amount of blocks would be `0`
-- `1` the amount of blocks would be `4096`
+- `2` the amount of blocks would be `4096`
-- `2` the amount of blocks would be `8192`
+- `3` the amount of blocks would be `8192`

+which is: (stripe-1) * 4096

-As you can see if we add the amount of blocks untill the start of a cycle to the amount of blocks into a cycle the until the seeds stripe "kicks in" we will get the next unpruned height.
+As you can see if we add the amount of blocks until the start of a cycle (`numb_of_cycles * 32768`) to the amount of blocks into a cycle the until the seeds stripe "kicks in" (`(stripe-1) * 4096`) we will get the next un-pruned height.
 Yay we are done!

-# TODO:
+## Getting The Next Pruned Block

+For a particular seed and block height we can calculate what the height of the next pruned block will be.
+The function to fo this in Monero is:

 ```c++
 uint64_t get_next_pruned_block_height(uint64_t block_height, uint64_t blockchain_height, uint32_t pruning_seed)